pkuCactus/pkuCactus2.github.io/index.md

 1. **Jianzhong He**, Shiliang Zhang and etc.: Bi-Direction Cascade Network for Perceptual Edge Detection(**CVPR2019**).
 2. **Jianzhong He**, Xiaobin Liu and Shiliang Zhang: EAGER: Edge-Aided imaGe undERstanding System(**ICMR2019**).

+## Skills

+• Programming Level: Familiar with C, C++ and Python ect. programming language and Caffe, Pytorch and MXNET etc. deep learning frame work.
+And with some knowledge of SQL, HTML and Javascript etc.
+• Research Field: I'm interested in edge detection and image segmentation, and has some knowledge of Object detection, person re-id and fine-grained classification.
+• English: CET-6(479)

 <!-- ## Typography

 This is a [link](http://google.com).
 Something *italics* and something **bold**.